scetx/datax/README.md

 We calculated bias scores using an original algorithm developed in consultation with public policy experts.
 The Jupyter Notebooks containing our algorithm and methodology can be found in [`notebooks/.ipynb_checkpoints`](notebooks/.ipynb_checkpoints).

+For more information on how we calculated scores, please refer to our [scoring algorithm methodology](https://docs.google.com/document/d/14HGTZGBeoiHT3_NmvRMxozWnmfPMWz_MEgOWPrAoF8k/edit).

 ### 3. [`notebooks`](/notebooks)

 For each city, we used our cleaned dataframes to calculate: